 Originally from Manchester, I completed a BA Hons in Social Work and DiPSW at the University of Salford (2002) and later MA Social Anthropology (2006) and PhD in Social Anthropology (2016) at the University of Manchester.
 My community and social work career led me from the UK - Mainland Europe - Mexico where I worked in health promotion, substance misuse outreach, HIV and sexual health education and human rights observation in armed conflict zones.
-Since re-training as a Social and Medical Anthropologist I have researched closely with midwives, families, migrants and sex workers on all kinds of health and relationship matters.
+Since re-training as a Social and Medical Anthropologist I have researched closely with midwives, families, migrants and sex workers, trans and gender diverse populations on all kinds of health and relationship matters.

-Outside of the University I am Vice Chair to Out in the Valley a community organisation for LGBTQAI+ people in the Upper Calder Valley.
-I also sit on the health strategy working group for Trans Actual UK, a group set up in 2017 as a response to increasing press hostility, transphobia and misinformation.
+Outside of the University I sit on the health strategy working group for Trans Actual UK, an organisation set up in 2017 as a response to increasing press hostility, transphobia and misinformation.
 Trans Actual are run by the trans community, with the trans community, for the trans community.
-I am also volunteer child welfare officer for the Northern Powerhouse Boxing Academy in Calderdale.
+I am also volunteer child welfare officer for the Northern Powerhouse Boxing Academy in Calderdale and provide support to the LGBTQ+ youth service delivered by Barnardos in Calderdale.

 ResearchMy research as a social and medical anthropologist is broad covering all areas concerning barriers to healthcare and social justice.
 I specialise in sexual, reproductive health matters, and the design and ethics of collaborative ethnography.
 My broader interests are family life, intimate relationships and life-course in societies or populations affected by violence and/or conflict.